“An Incredible Session”

 I highly recommend going to any of the sessions – Prospero Teaching really understands the needs of their teachers and will provide you with strategies for any aspect of your teaching practice that could do with a boost.

-I am a trainee teacher and I attend regular CPD sessions – I can safely say Prospero Teaching’s Differentiation for Secondary Students was one of the best I have been involved in.
+I am a trainee teacher and I attend regular CPD for teachers training – I can safely say Prospero Teaching’s Differentiation for Secondary Students was one of the best I have been involved in.
 I attended the session on my own and met lots of new people.
 The opportunity for networking enhanced my experience of the day, and there was lots of opportunity for collaborative work where I heard from other teachers about their experiences and the differentiation strategies they have built into their routines.

 We covered some theory, discussed differentiation tactics and strategies with other professionals at very different stages in their careers, before finally considering how to apply everything we had learnt to a lesson we would teach the next week.